EXPLAINER: Why effort to help Afghanistan is falling short

 But the U.S. has not recognized the new government or lifted sanctions on the Taliban and its senior leaders for providing a haven to al-Qaida while it plotted the Sept.
 11, 2001, attacks.
 That has created at least a perception that sending money or doing business in Afghanistan is off-limits.

-A senior administration official, speaking on condition of anonymity to discuss internal policy discussions, acknowledged there’s a perception that the sanctions are broader than the Taliban leadership.
-The official said the U.S. has sought to dispel it in part with what are known as “special licenses,” issued in December to assure international organizations, other nations and NGOs that they could provide humanitarian aid despite the sanctions.
+A senior administration official, speaking on the condition of anonymity to discuss internal policy discussions, acknowledged there’s a perception that the sanctions are broader than the Taliban leadership.
+The official said the U.S. has sought to dispel it in part with what are known as “general licenses,” issued in December to assure international organizations, other nations and nongovernmental organizations that they could provide humanitarian aid despite the sanctions.

 The official said the U.S. also is working with the World Bank and Asian Development Bank to take money that had been set aside for Afghan reconstruction before the Taliban takeover and use it for humanitarian relief.

-Note: This story has been corrected to show the U.S issued “general” licenses, not “special” licenses.